Longwood University: Normal School (1884–1949)

-Farmville College was reinvented once again on March 7, 1884, as the State Female Normal School—the brainchild of Dr. William Henry Ruffner, the first Virginia State Superintendent of Instruction.
+Farmville College was reinvented once again on March 7, 1884, as the State Female Normal School—the brainchild of William Henry Ruffner, the first Virginia State Superintendent of Instruction.
 Modeled after the French École normale supérieure, which had been developed in the late 18th century as a model for teacher preparation, the State Female Normal School is one of the oldest of several normal schools in the state.

 In 1902, Joseph L. Jarman was named president of the State Female Normal School, a post that lasted an astounding forty-four years.
 Jarman reshaped the physical campus from a single Victorian structure to a row of colonnaded Jeffersonian brick buildings that forms the core of today's campus.
 The academic program was also overhauled: the two-year teacher training program that had been in place since the college's founding was replaced with a four-year college academic program with permission to grant degrees.
 Jarman instituted the Honor Code, which survives to this day, and the student government.
 Through still several name changes—State Female Normal School (1884), State Normal School for Women (1914) and State Teachers College (1924)—Jarman shaped the institution into one of the most well-respected teacher preparatory colleges in the state.

 During Jarman's presidency, the college purchased in 1928 the nearby estate of the Longwood House, which would become the namesake of the institution in years to come.

 Longwood College (1949–2002)

 With an expanding curriculum and growing class sizes, State Teachers College was renamed a penultimate time to Longwood College, its namesake being the nearby estate purchased by the Jarman administration.
 Longwood—with a focus still very much on teacher preparation—expanded its academic degrees, and in 1954 was authorized to issue graduate diplomas.
 The campus grew quickly in the ensuing years—three dormitories were constructed perpendicular to the core four Jeffersonian buildings: Wheeler, Cox and South Cunningham dormitories all arose between 1959 and 1963.

 In 1964, the issue of coeducation arose but the Board of Visitors rejected the notion.
 The tide swung four years later, when Longwood began to admit male summer school transfers, and then junior and senior transfers in 1971.
 Men were admitted as day students in 1973, by order of the Virginia Department of Education until Longwood went fully coeducational in 1976.

-In 1981, Dr. Janet Greenwood became the first woman president in the modern history of Longwood.
+In 1981, Janet Greenwood became the first woman president in the modern history of Longwood.
 She served until 1987.

-Dr. William F. Dorrill, president from 1988–96, was instrumental in increasing Longwood's international population and expanding study-abroad opportunities for students and faculty through partnerships with numerous educational institutions around the world.
+William F. Dorrill, president from 1988 to 1996, was instrumental in increasing Longwood's international population and expanding study-abroad opportunities for students and faculty through partnerships with numerous educational institutions around the world.

-In one of the touchstone events in the college's recent history, The Great Fire of 2001 burned The Rotunda building on April 24, 2001.
-The building was undergoing extensive renovations at the time, and no one was injured in the blaze, though the rotunda and much of The Rotunda and Grainger Hall required rebuilding.
+A fire burned the Rotunda building on April 24, 2001.
+The building was undergoing extensive renovations at the time, and no one was injured in the blaze, though the rotunda and much of Grainger Hall required rebuilding.